samuelmovi/django_activities_site/README.md

 The home page displays a grid of cards for curated content.
 When clicked a modal with an excerpt on the activity will be shown, with a link to the respective activity.

 ## Usage
+If no pages named `home` or `inicio` exist, you will be redirected to an error page.
+Use the feeder script as detailed in the STEPS file to automatically create the entries for you.

 ## Steps
 The included `STEPS.md` file is a compendium of the steps necessary to bring this project to a working order.